wilsonwobo/Cursor-Vision/ReadMe.md

 * Execute the program using the command: *python3 Cursor Vision.py*
 **NOTE: For step 15 to work, you must correctly connect a webcam into your PC and follow its instruction manual to install all of its up-to-date drivers.**

+### Windows Installer Setup
+This setup method is intended for the Windows® operating system only, as it involves the use of a *.exe* file which only functions on Windows® distributions.
+* Navigate to the Setup GitLab directory
+* Locate the download icon (i.e. top-right corner)
+* Select the format you wish to download the file as (i.e. *.zip*, *.tar.gz*, etc…)
+* Locate the file in your local downloads folder
+* Extract the contents of the file
+* Open the folder holding the extracted setup files
+* Locate the first *setup.7z* file without any further extensions (i.e. *.002*, *.003*, etc...)
+* Extract the contents of the file
+* Double-click on the *setup.exe* file
+**NOTE: You must have 7-Zip installed to extract *.7z* files.**
+* Follow the setup instructions to ensure that Cursor Vision is correctly installed